bolt/bolt/app/extensions/Editable/readme.md

 Release Notes
 =============

+* 06-10-2014
-* 06-10-2014 - No option for editing images, corrected.
+** No option for editing images, corrected.
+** Replacing annoying alert messages on save result